 Coupled with the U.S.’s Build Back Better motto driving political decisions that affect the economy and President Joe Biden’s one trillion-dollar infrastructure program, demand for construction labor is set to skyrocket.

-This will make finding skilled workers in 2022 even more challenging for an industry that claims 83% of construction firms have difficulty filling positions, according to a recent report published by the Associated General Contractors of America (AGC).
+This will make finding skilled workers even more challenging for an industry that claims 83% of construction firms have difficulty filling positions, according to a recent report published by the Associated General Contractors of America (AGC).

 In this new job market, the bargaining power lies in the hands of the employees and these workforce demands are driving up wages.
 Nearly 40 metros are projected to experience construction occupation wage growth of more than 4.5%, according to ThinkWhy’s 2022 U.S. Job Market Outlook report.